Conference app

 A conference app, also known as an event app or meeting app, is a mobile app developed to help attendees and meeting planners manage their conference experience.
 It typically includes conference proceedings and venue information, allowing users to create personalized schedules and engage with other users.
 A conference app can be a native app or web-based.
 In recent years, conference apps have gained in popularity as a sustainable solution for event management by reducing paper produced by printed materials.
-Advanced features often include real-time notifications for updates or changes, integration with virtual meeting platforms for hybrid or fully online events, and analytics tools for organizers to measure attendance and engagement.
-Additionally, some apps support sponsorship and exhibitor features, enabling businesses to showcase their products or services directly within the app.